timlabs/uscode/United States Code/TITLE 46-SHIPPING/Subtitle V-Merchant Marine/Part A-General/CHAPTER 503-ADMINISTRATIVE.md

   * (5) APPLICATIONS AND PROCESS.—

-    * (A) APPLICATIONS.—To be eligible for a grant under this subsection, an eligible applicant shall submit to the Secretary an application in such form, at such time, and containing such information as the Secretary considers appropriate.
+    * (A) APPLICATIONS.—To be eligible for a grant under this subsection or subsection (d), an eligible applicant shall submit to the Secretary an application in such form, at such time, and containing such information as the Secretary considers appropriate.

-    * (B) SOLICITATION PROCESS.—Not later than 60 days after the date that amounts are made available for grants under this subsection for a fiscal year, the Secretary shall solicit grant applications for eligible projects in accordance with this subsection.
+    * (B) SOLICITATION PROCESS.—Not later than 90 days after the date that amounts are made available for grants under this subsection or subsection (d) for a fiscal year, the Secretary shall solicit grant applications for eligible projects in accordance with this subsection.

   * (6) PROJECT SELECTION CRITERIA.—